BloomTech-Labs/community-calendar-be/README.md

 In order for the app to function correctly, the user must set up their own environment variables.

 Create a .env file that includes the following:

-    *  AUTH0_DOMAIN - Auth0 domain for your Auth0 application.
+ _ AUTH0_DOMAIN - Auth0 domain for your Auth0 application.
-    *  API_AUDIENCE - Auth0 API Audience
+_ API_AUDIENCE - Auth0 API Audience
-    *  NODE_ENV - Not required for local environment.
+_ NODE_ENV - Not required for local environment.
 Set to "production" when deploying.
-    *  PRISMA - This is the endpoint for the Prisma deployment.
+_ PRISMA - This is the endpoint for the Prisma deployment.
-    *  SECRET - Secret used for Prisma service.
+_ SECRET - Secret used for Prisma service.
+_ TICKET_MASTER - Ticket Master API key.

 ## Endpoints